MCS-Lucas/MCS-Lucas/README.md

 ### Hello there!!
 My name is Lucas, I'm a developer and studant of Software Engeneering!
 - Currently learning:
--C and C++
+- C and C++
--HTML and CSS
+- Python
--Python
+- JavaScript
--JavaScript
+- Starting Java
--Starting Java
+- Html and CSS

 - Contact me in my social media!